PaulGiancarlo/PaulGiancarlo/README.md

 - 👯 I’m looking to collaborate on ...
 Cool project
 - 🤔 I’m looking for help with ...
 ML
 - 💬 Ask me about ... https://swapi.dev,crypto,NFT,DEFI
-- 📫 How to reach me: ... fb,twitter
+- 📫 How to find me: @paulgiancarlod on x
 - 😄 Pronouns: ... let me think
 - ⚡ Fun fact: ... try this site: https://stegcloak.surge.sh